Paiwan people: Clothing

-Those of the indigenous Paiwan group have a unique kind of clothing scheme with details that differentiate societal class, gender, and ceremonies.
+The Paiwan people have a unique clothing scheme with details that differentiate societal class, gender, and ceremonies.
 Materials used for clothing started out as bark fibers and pelts, but linen, cotton, and wool fabrics later became popular.
 The men wear circular-collar long-sleeved short chest coverings with buttons down the front and kilts, and a shawl slung over the shoulder.
-Women of the indigenous group as well wear circular-collar robes but with buttons going down along their right side with panel skirts, and leggings.
+Women wear circular-collar robes but with buttons going down along their right side with panel skirts, and leggings.
 In addition, they wear head scarves, elaborate head rings, or forehead bands.
 In solemn ceremonies, Paiwan men wear ceremonial headwear, long vests, leg coverings, and sword baldrics.
-As for dance attire there is no difference in clothing, however it is common to wear one’s nicest clothes for special occasions.
+As for dance attire, there is no difference in clothing, however it is common to wear one's nicest clothes for special occasions.
 When children grew up and were about to get married, the mothers personally made their traditional clothing for them.

 Intricate and grand patterns, totems, and clothing are exclusively for nobles and the chief in the Paiwan group.
-Be it designs with human heads, human figures or hundred pace vipers, these patterns are used to decipher those of high class society from the rest of the members belonging to the group.
-The chief and others belonging to the high society of the Paiwan people also use tattoos to distinguish themselves, too.
+Designs with elements such as human heads, human figures or hundred pace vipers, are used to distinguish those of high class from the rest of society.
+The chief and other high society of the Paiwan people also use tattoos to distinguish themselves.
 Commoners with special achievements are honored with tattoo(s) on their body and/or hands.

 Embroidery is popularly done with bright colors over dark, commonly black, backgrounds.
-Embroidery is important to the Paiwan people because it is used for Telling stories, sharing one’s memories, and legends/folktales.
-Hundred-pacer snakes, elements, and symbols such as the Sun and Sun god are used solely for the nobility.
-These represent and bring power to those who have these symbols.
-Designs with human heads and ancestral spirits signifies protection, while warriors and crossed-shaped patterns are symbols shamans can use to ward off evil.
-Patterns with hunting knives and animals are common as well, and when you see butterflies it is to symbolize innocent young girls, as flowers and grass are for ordinary people.
+Embroidery is used for telling stories, sharing one's memories, and legends/folktales.
+Hundred-pacer snakes, elements, and symbols such as the Sun and Sun god are used solely for nobility, as they represent power.
+Designs with human heads and ancestral spirits signify protection, while warriors and crossed-shaped patterns are symbols shamans can use to ward off evil.
+Patterns with flowers and grass are for ordinary people and hunting knives and animals are also common, while butterflies symbolize innocent young girls.

 Religion

 A representation of a Paiwan ceremonial rack of skulls in Formosan Aboriginal Culture Village.

-Traditionally the Paiwan have been polytheists.
+Traditionally, Paiwan people have been polytheists.
 Their wooden carvings included images of human heads, snakes, deer, and geometric designs.
 In Taiwan, the Bataul branch of the Paiwan peoples holds a major sacrifice – called maleveq – every five years to invite the spirits of their ancestors to come and bless them.
 Djemuljat is an activity in the Maleveq in which the participants thrust bamboo poles into cane balls symbolizing human heads.